kirkh43064/PasswordGeneratorRepo/README.md

 ![confimation box for numbers](\pics\confirmBox4.JPG "Confimation box for numbers")

-My Repo can be reached here
+My Repo can be reached <a href= "https://github.com/kirkh43064/PasswordGeneratorRepo.git" target="_blank">here</a>
-the application can be reached here
+the application can be reached <a href= "https://github.com/kirkh43064/PasswordGeneratorRepo.git/Develop/index.html" target="_blank">here</a>